DWI Reduction and Dismissal

 A DWI conviction could change the rest of a person’s life.
 Avoiding these harsh penalties is critical to keeping your life on track.
 If you have been charged with a DWI, contact Georgetown criminal defense attorney Michael J. Price.

-Law Office of Price & Wiggins, P.C. can work with you to obtain a favorable outcome in your case.
+Law Office of Michael J. Price, P.C. can work with you to obtain a favorable outcome in your case.
 Call (512) 354-1880 to schedule a free consultation with him.
 He represents clients in Georgetown and throughout Williamson County.